chhiara/git-annex-tutorial/README.md

 git annex add train/
 git commit -m "added train folder"
 ```
+### fixing symlinks to files
 The files can be renamed, deleted and moved inside the repository with the usual git commands.
 After moving files the symlinks may be broken.
-You can fix them either with the command git-annex fix, or committing the changes.
+You can fix them either with the command <code> git-annex fix <file> </code> , or committing the changes.
 In both cases symlinks are updated so that the files can be retrieved without errors.
 Example:

-Move the file brain_mask_reg_FMRIB58_FA_1mm.nii.gz inside the repository from /home/chiara/data-annex/ to /home/chiara/data-annex/test/case_2/:
+Move the file brain_mask_reg_FMRIB58_FA_1mm.nii.gz inside the repository from /home/chiara/data-annex/ to /home/chiara/data-annex/test/case_2/ and fixing the symlinks with <code>git annex fix</code>:
 ```shell
 cd /home/chiara/data-annex/
 git mv brain_mask_reg_FMRIB58_FA_1mm.nii.gz  test/case_2/